jkmagnussen/WordPress_Development_with_Bootstrap/README.md

 Quality HTML, CSS & JS
 You'll learn how hand-craft a stunning website with valid, semantic and beautiful HTML, CSS & JS Easy-to-use CMS
-Allow your clients to easily update their websites by converting your static websites to dynamic websites, using WordPress.
+Allow your clients to easi ly update their websites by converting your static websites to dynamic websites, using WordPress.
 You can dramatically increase your efficiency, and supercharge your web development skills.
 And by doing so, you'll effectively be able to take on more projects, charge higher rates, even make more money as a freelance WordPress developer.
 _A short note from Brad Hussey, your instructor, on why you should join the course_ Hey friends, Brad Hussey here!